Mastodon: The Decentralized, Open Source Alternative to Twitter [to Resist Big Tech Monopoly]

 So what is an intrepid lover of all things FOSS supposed to do with their spare time?
-Well, the answer is now simple – use Mastodon of course!
+Well, the answer is now simple – use Mastodon, of course!

-What Is Mastodon?
+What is Mastodon?

-Mastodon is the world’s largest free, open source, decentralized micro-blogging network.
+Mastodon is the world’s largest free, open-source, decentralized micro-blogging network.
 Quite a mouthful, right?
 Basically, Mastodon is an open source alternative to Twitter.

-Advantages Of Mastodon
+Advantages of Mastodon